hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDTextButton.class/README.md

-I am a special button as I follow the material design guidelines of a "Flat Button"
+I am a special button as I follow the material design guidelines of a "Text Button", which means the user can only see my Text label.